 For customers who do not have access to a smartphone, businesses and organisations can record their contact details and time of entry in digital form using a non-QR electronic device, such as a computer.
 This record can be in the form of a spreadsheet or any other form of digital entry that can track customer check-ins and protects the privacy of your clientele.
 A record template is available.
 (PDF, 167.7 KB)

 If a person is unable to provide contact details, for example due to age or language barriers, another person may provide contact details on their behalf.'

 If a person refuses to check in at your premises, you may refuse entry to that person.
 It is a matter for the occupier of each premises to exercise judgement on what is appropriate for your premises and for the well-being of your staff and customers.

-If you intend to refuse entry, you should first ensure you are familiar with the exceptions and that you have spoken to the person and understand their circumstances.
+If you intend to refuse entry, you should first ensure you understand their circumstances.